Dopamine antagonist: Implications in disease

 The dopaminergic system has been implicated in a variety of disorders.
 Parkinson's disease results from loss of dopaminergic neurons in the striatum.
-Furthermore, most effective antipsychotics block D2 receptors, suggesting a role for dopamine in schizophrenia.
+Dopamine is believed to play a significant role in the pathogenesis of schizophrenia, with most effective antipsychotics blocking D2 receptors.
 Additional studies hypothesize dopamine dysregulation is involved in Huntington's disease, ADHD, Tourette's syndrome, major depression, manic depression, addiction, hypertension and kidney dysfunction.

-Dopamine receptor antagonists are used for some diseases such as schizophrenia, bipolar disorder, nausea and vomiting.
+Dopamine receptor antagonists are used in the management of a broad range of diseases and conditions such as schizophrenia, bipolar disorder, nausea and vomiting.